Siddhant-Agarwal4583/Siddhant_pro-ardino/README.md

 # Pro-Arduino

 Folder of question will be named as **X Points Problem**.
 Here *X* is the maximum points that one gets on providing correct code for that problem.
-Every question problem contains a **readme** in the readme you will find the problem All the qualified participants shall abide the following conditions:
+Every question problem contains a **readme**.In the readme you will find the problem All the qualified participants shall abide the following conditions:
 1. In every Problem a folder is created for accepting solutions.
 The folder is named **Answers**.
 2. Every Participant must create a folder of his/her name in **Answer** folder.